* |

 The second claim I have heard is a variation "Well I'm fit and health I don't need to worry about the flu", sometimes followed with "Besides it mainly only kills children and elderly".
 Anyone who works in healthcare that says the former sentence and adds the latter to it should not be working in health care.
 At best they should work as chimney sweeps.
 Or maybe as car crash dolls.
 In fact anyone who thinks this way should be disqualified from the human race for shoving.
 During the Spanish Flu epidemic the biggest number of deaths was in young adults.
 The flu can be deadly to healthy people.
 A recent statistical report from CDC, shows for example that:

-"Between October 1, 2013 and January 4, 2014, 2,622 laboratory-confirmed influenza-associated hospitalizations were reported.
+And the Public Health England website had this to say:"Between October 1, 2013 and January 4, 2014, 2,622 laboratory-confirmed influenza-associated hospitalizations were reported.
 This is a rate of 9.7 per 100,000 population.
 The most affected age groups are those 0-4 and ≥65 years; however, those aged 18-64 years account for 61% of reported hospitalized cases."

-"Indicators of influenza activity remain at low levels of intensity with evidence of sporadic detections of influenza.
+And the ECDC in their report added:"Indicators of influenza activity remain at low levels of intensity with evidence of sporadic detections of influenza.
 However, increasing influenza positivity and influenza-confirmed hospitalisations in young adults (15-44 year olds) has been reported, with A(H1N1)pdm09 predominating."

 "In the majority of countries, the most affected age group as reported from primary care services has been 0–4 year-olds, even though in Belgium, Iceland, Ireland, Malta and Norway, rates of influenza-like illness and acute respiratory infection (ILI/ARI) have been higher among 15–64 year-olds."